 Selected Invitational Exhibits

 In the earlier print version of this biography, most illustrations are from over 200 slides taken of Sidney Gross paintings.
-We owe the recovery of those to Geoffrey Fleming, at this time director of the Southold Historical Society, to whom we also owe thanks for hours of downloading articles and proofing.
 We have gathered from several sources another 20 or so photographs of paintings, and a good number of original sketches.
 You can obtain a copy of that full color monograph with over 50 examples of the artist’s work for $10, by contacting us through our website LSDArt.com.

-We beg indulgence for the condensations of Gross’s words.
+We beg indulgence for the condensations and interpretations of Gross’s own words.
 As Sidney said, “The editor louses up the writer’s manuscript.”

 Leonard & Gail Davenport PO Box 1404, Bridgehampton, NY 11932 631-537-3324 - call first & leave messages 631-834-6919 cell visit us at all of our websites:: http://www.lsdart.com/ www.leonarddavenportfinearts.com